johnnzhou/johnnzhou-.github.io/_projects/procabulary.md

 ---

 <!-- ![](../images/procabulary.png)<br> -->
-ProCabulary is wearable-mobile app pair that take advantages of continuous speech capture technology to help people expand vocabulary in their professional industries and speak like a professional.
+ProCabulary is wearable-mobile app pair that take advantage of continuous speech capture technology to help people expand vocabulary in their professional industries and speak like a professional.

 Duration: 2020.01-2020.03 (11 weeks)

-My Role: In charge of user research, usability testing and ​design the user flows and user interfaces.
+My Role: In charge of user research, usability testing, and ​design the user flows and user interfaces.

 Methods: User Research, Contextual Inquiry, Heuristic Evaluation, Task Analysis, Usability Testing, Information Architecture